-LED light: use of light-emitting diode fixtures is encouraged to reduce energy costs.
+LED light: use of light-emitting diode fixtures is encouraged as as long as the intensity, coverage and color of the light matches traditional light sources.
 The light source should be shielded unless specifically recommended by the DRC and approved by the Planning Board.